4 Sources

 Copy Link

 Samsung Electronics and SoftBank Corp. have signed an MOU to collaborate on next-generation communications technologies, focusing on 6G and AI-based radio access networks (AI-RAN).
-This partnership aims to drive innovation in wireless networks and shape the future of telecommunications.
+This partnership aims to drive innovation in network optimization and user experiences through AI integration.

-Samsung Electronics and SoftBank Corp. have taken a significant step towards shaping the future of telecommunications by signing a Memorandum of Understanding (MOU) to collaborate on next-generation communications technologies
+Samsung Electronics and SoftBank Corp. have signed a Memorandum of Understanding (MOU) to collaborate on next-generation communications technologies, with a primary focus on 6G and AI-based radio access network (AI-RAN) innovations

 1